GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 {% CompareCaption %}

-When CSS values are used alongside keywords, it must be preceded by a keyword.
+When CSS values are used alongside keywords, the order matters.
+The first value represents the horizontal axis and the second the vertical axis.
 {% endCompareCaption %}

 {% endCompare%}